 To attract traffic from the access network, an active BNG-UP replies to ARP requests or ND messages for any IP gateway associated with the FSG.
 A standby BNG-UP never replies to those ARP or ND messages.
-To expedite convergence upon switching from standby to active, the new active BNG-UP sends Gratuitous ARP (GARP) messages using one of the IP gateway addresses for the FSG, or the system IP address if no IP gateway is known.
+To expedite convergence when switching from standby to active, the new active BNG-UP sends Gratuitous ARP (GARP) messages using the IP gateway address for the FSG, or the system IP address if no IP gateway is known.
+Afterward, the BNG-UP keeps sending periodic GARP messages to ensure traffic is attracted at all times to the correct BNG-UP.

-Use the following command to configure the granularity of GARP messages for q-in-q SAPs.
+Use the following command to configure the granularity of GARP messages for QinQ SAPs.